 Now, consider some differences between Salesforce Admins and in-house administrators.
 In-house administrators will have greater availability to train your staff.
 Still, Salesforce admins have far more experience with training and implementing their clients in the software.
 Even extended availability doesn’t compare with practice.
 A Salesforce admin may spend less time training your staff, but their extensive knowledge allows them to train more efficiently.

-When you find an administrator who has experienced helping other alternative lenders, you’re banking on their experience helping businesses like yours.
+When you find an administrator who has experienced helping other alternative lenders with consulting services, you’re banking on their experience helping businesses like yours.
 Any candidate your company considers should specialize in alternative lenders.
 Since alternative lending has specific challenges that no other industry faces, your administrator needs to be familiar with them.

 What Questions Do I Ask?

 When you begin to interview, ask about their previous work with businesses like yours.
 Relevant education or experience can also make for a good fit.
 While neither one is necessarily more important, the choice will ultimately depend on the candidate.